Brushless DC electric motor: Brushless solution

 Brushless motor commutation can be implemented in software using a microcontroller, or may alternatively be implemented using analog or digital circuits.
 Commutation with electronics instead of brushes allows for greater flexibility and capabilities not available with brushed DC motors, including speed limiting, microstepping operation for slow and fine motion control, and a holding torque when stationary.
 Controller software can be customized to the specific motor being used in the application, resulting in greater commutation efficiency.

-The maximum power that can be applied to a brushless motor is limited almost exclusively by heat; too much heat weakens the magnets and will damage the windings' insulation.
+The maximum power that can be applied to a brushless motor is limited almost exclusively by heat; too much heat weakens the magnets and damages the windings' insulation.

 When converting electricity into mechanical power, brushless motors are more efficient than brushed motors primarily due to the absence of brushes, which reduces mechanical energy loss due to friction.
 The enhanced efficiency is greatest in the no-load and low-load regions of the motor's performance curve.

 Environments and requirements in which manufacturers use brushless-type DC motors include maintenance-free operation, high speeds, and operation where sparking is hazardous (i.e. explosive environments) or could affect electronically sensitive equipment.

-The construction of a brushless motor resembles a stepper motor, but the motors have important differences due to differences in implementation and operation.
+The construction of a brushless motor resembles a stepper motor, but the motors have important differences in implementation and operation.
 While stepper motors are frequently stopped with the rotor in a defined angular position, a brushless motor is usually intended to produce continuous rotation.
 Both motor types may have a rotor position sensor for internal feedback.
 Both a stepper motor and a well-designed brushless motor can hold finite torque at zero RPM.